It

 dials telephone number and sends contact-ID alarm messages via telephone line

-application is in Nurse-Call systems sending alarm messages to central station
+is in Nurse-Call systems sending alarm messages to central station receiver

 Micro

-Contact-ID alarm messages to alarm receivers by starting commands sent at
+messages to alarm receivers by starting commands sent at RS232C interface in

-RS232C interface in PC.
-PC sends ASCII equivalent of alarm message to AP15
+PC.
+PC sends ASCII equivalent of alarm message to AP15 without check-sum.
+PC

-without check-sum.
-PC also sends telephone number to AP15.
-Since the alarm
+also sends telephone number to AP15.
+Since the alarm messages, telephone

-messages, telephone numbers, and AP15 Control Register for storing programming
+numbers, and AP15 Control Register for storing programming parameters are

-parameters are stored in non-volatile memory in AP15, so a single ASCII command
+stored in non-volatile memory in AP15, so a single ASCII command at RS232C

-at RS232C interface start alarm reporting process.
-After AP15 dials a telephone
+interface start alarm reporting process.
+After AP15 dials a telephone number

-number for a receiver, the receiver answers the call and transmits the
+for a receiver, the receiver answers the call and transmits the handshake

-handshake tones.
+tones.
 Then AP15 transmits alarm message in DTMF tone.
-If the
+If the receiver receives

 Kiss-off